-While men were fighting overseas, a different kind of battle was being fought by American women in WWII.
+While men were fighting overseas, a different kind of battle was being fought by American women in WW2.
 A group of approximately 10,000 women were secretly recruited and worked behind the scenes, breaking into German and Japanese communications systems.
 They decoded messages that had been encrypted on multiple levels, which was extremely complicated and crucial to military operations.

 In contrast to those who returned from the war with stories of battlefield glory, codebreakers couldn’t talk about what they were doing, so they didn’t become war heroes.
 In the years since, these women’s stories have begun to come out, thanks to efforts like “Code Girls” by Liza Mundy.

-The Stigma of Women in WWII
+The Stigma of Women in WW2

-In the World War II era, there was a stigma associated with codebreaking because it was considered secretarial.
+In the World War 2 era, there was a stigma associated with codebreaking because it was considered secretarial.
 The prevailing stereotype was that women were better at “boring” tasks like crunching numbers, such as the “Hidden Figures” who computed rocket trajectories.

 Though codebreaking should have been a prestigious job, the women could be prosecuted for treason if they revealed what they were doing.
 Instead, people assumed the women were assisting the military men.
 If anyone asked, the codebreakers were told to say they emptied trash cans and sharpened pencils.